notes toward an individualist form of government

 rights

 Life, liberty, and property are rights because they are right.
 They are right because they enable man to fulfill the essential task of every organism: to live.
 To live, man, as a mammal, must be, move, and have.
-Self-preservation is the distinguishing characteristic of life and its absolute imperative.
+These three organic facts embody the three rights.
+They make up the process of self-preservation.
+The instinct of self-preservation is the distinguishing characteristic of life and its absolute imperative.

 Every life is an end in itself, not the means to any other end.
 He exists for his own sake.
 His existence is the justification of his actions.
 His existence is not justified by any benefit it affords others.